 Gynecologic cancer accounts for about 10 percent of annual cancer deaths for women in the United States, yet there are only 1,000 board-certified gynecologic oncologists across the nation.
-Fortunately for the women in Suffolk County, two of these elite specialists are at Stony Brook University Medical Center.
-With September designated as National Gynecologic Cancer Awareness Month, Dr. Michael Pearl and fellow gynecologic oncologist Dr. Melissa Henretta explain how women can benefit from knowing more about the role of a gynecologic oncologist.
+Fortunately for the women in Suffolk County, we have a team of specialists at Stony Brook University Cancer Center.
+Michael Pearl, MD, and fellow gynecologic oncologist Gabrielle Gossner, MD, explain how women can benefit from knowing more about the role of a gynecologic oncologist.

 What is a gynecologic oncologist?